PyMySQL/PyMySQL/README.rst

 .. contents::

 This package contains a pure-Python MySQL client library.
-The goal of PyMySQL is to be a drop-in replacement for MySQLdb and work on CPython, PyPy, IronPython and Jython.
+The goal of PyMySQL is to be a drop-in replacement for MySQLdb and work on CPython, PyPy and IronPython.

 Requirements